 Data Should be Kept Safe

-It is essential to access, store and transmit data in a very safe manner, when you are using synchronized as well as decentralized storage.
-You must address a few other things like authentication, data in motion, data at rest, reading/writing access as well.
+It is essential to access, store and transmit data in a very safe manner when you are using synchronized as well as decentralized storage.
+You must address a few other things like authentication, data in motion, data at rest, and reading/writing access as well.

 For the data in motion, a seamless interaction should happen over a secured channel such as TLS or SSL.
 For write access or data read, a database must deliver adequate control over the data that are accessible and modifiable for the users.